What is the respiratory system

 - trachea (windpipe)

-- bronchi (branching from the trachea, and leading to smaller bronchioles).
+- bronchi (airways branching from the trachea, and leading to smaller bronchioles)

 In your lungs, air sits in small air sacs called alveoli, which are right next to blood vessels.
-Oxygen travels from your alveoli into your bloodstream, and carbon dioxide travels the other way from your bloodstream into your alveoli.
-You then breathe it out.
+Oxygen from the air you breathe in travels from your alveoli into your bloodstream.
+Carbon dioxide travels the other way, from your bloodstream into your alveoli.
+You then breathe the carbon dioxide out.